IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

   - Explains Christ's pre-existence and divine agency
   - Introduces language (begotten, generation, procession) that shapes later councils
   - Risk: can suggest subordination if procession is read as temporal only
-- **Obsolete:** Logos language was helpful but is not in later creedal formulations
+- **Later development:** Creeds keep the idea of Logos but use different wording

 ---